Japan (band): Early years

 In March 1978, the band released their first single, a cover version of "Don't Rain on My Parade" followed a month later by their debut album Adolescent Sex.
 Advertising campaigns that focused on the band's androgynous glam rock image failed to attract much interest for the band in the UK but was more successful in Japan where the band attracted a considerable fan following before a record had been released.

-The debut album was followed by a UK tour supporting Blue Öyster Cult.
-Intended to promote the album Japan faced negative criticism and hostile audiences.
-The album itself sold poorly and in August 1978 their second single "The Unconventional" failed to chart.
-In November, the band also made a short US tour, but although they were better accepted by American audiences it proved to be their last and only US tour.
+The debut album was followed by a UK tour supporting Blue Öyster Cult, intended to promote their album.
+The album itself sold poorly, and Japan faced negative criticism and hostile audiences.
+In August 1978 their second single, "The Unconventional," failed to chart.
+In November the band made a short US tour, but although they were better accepted by American audiences it proved to be their only US tour.
 The follow-up album Obscure Alternatives showed musical progress and particularly the last track "The Tenant" – which has been described as a fusion of Low-era David Bowie and the piano works of Erik Satie – was a hint of the band's future, but again the album was a commercial and critical flop.

-Though influenced by artists such as Lou Reed, T. Rex, New York Dolls, Roxy Music and David Bowie, both albums were widely dismissed by the UK music press as being distinctly outmoded at a time when punk and new wave bands were in ascendance.
-Both albums, produced by Ray Singer, however sold well in Japan and the Netherlands, where the single "Adolescent Sex" was a top 30 hit.
+Influenced by artists such as Lou Reed, T. Rex, New York Dolls, Roxy Music and David Bowie, both albums failed to garner public attention in the UK and did not chart, being widely dismissed by the UK music press as being distinctly outmoded at a time when punk and new wave bands were in ascendance.
+However, both albums, produced by Ray Singer, sold well in the Netherlands, where the single version of "Adolescent Sex" was a top 30 hit.
 They also gained some popularity in Canada.
-But in their native UK, those albums failed to garner public attention and did not chart.

-While unsuccessful in their home country, the band gained a huge popularity in Japan.
+The band's greatest popularity was enjoyed in Japan.
+They were voted the second most popular group in Japan in 1978, and was on top of the list the following year.
 In March 1979, they made their first visit to the country and sold out the 11,000 seat capacity Budokan Theatre three days in a row.